 Scheme Administrator

-The Scheme Administrator (SA) is solely responsible for maintaining and coordinating the protection scheme.
-The SA role is operated by The International Hydrographic Organization on behalf of the IHO member states and other organisations participating in the protection scheme.
-These organisations can have a cocordinating role for a maritime product domain, e.g. IMO and IALA.
-IHO as SA will establish procedures with product domain operators using the protection scheme to protect their products.
-These procedures will enable these domain coordinators to digitally sign the digital certificates used by their member organisations to participate in the protection scheme.
+The Scheme Administrator (SA) is solely responsible for maintaining and coordinating the Protection Scheme.
+The SA role is operated by The International Hydrographic Organization on behalf of the IHO Member States and other organizations participating in the Protection Scheme.
+These organizations can have a coordinating role for a maritime product domain; for example IMO and IALA.
+The IHO as the SA will establish procedures with product domain operators using the Protection Scheme to protect their products.
+These procedures will enable these domain coordinators to digitally sign the digital certificates used by their member organisations to participate in the Protection Scheme.

 The SA is responsible for controlling membership of the scheme and ensuring that all participants operate according to defined procedures.
-The SA maintains the top level digital root certificate used to operate the protection scheme and is the only body that can certify the identity of the other participants of the scheme.
+The SA maintains the top level digital root certificate used to operate the Protection Scheme and is the only body that can certify the identity of the other participants of the scheme.

-The SA is also the custodian of all documentation relating to the S-63 Data Protection Scheme.
+The SA is responsible for distributing the manufacturer ID (M_ID) and manufacturer key (M_KEY) directly to all registered Data Servers participating in the Protection Scheme.

-[Discussion: Nothing in the scheme prevents a Data server, not SA, do digitally sign the certificate of another organization to establish a chain of trust which can be traced back to IHO.
-No possibilities to revoke]
+The SA is also the custodian of all documentation relating to S-100 Part 15.

 Data Servers

-Data Servers are responsible for the encrypting and digital signing of the products in compliance with the procedures and processes defined in the scheme.
-Data Servers issue icences (permits) so that Data Clients, with valid user permits, can decrypt the product data.
+Data Servers (DS) are responsible for the encryption and digital signing of the datasets in compliance with the procedures and processes defined in the scheme.
+Data Servers issue Licenses (data permits) so that Data Clients, with valid user permits, can decrypt the product data.

-Data Servers will use the M_KEY and HW_ID information, as supplied by the SA, to issue encrypted product cell keys to each specific installation.
-Even though the cell keys used to encrypt each cell are identical, they will be encrypted using the unique HW_ID and therefore cannot be transferred between other system installations from the same manufacturer.
+Data Servers will use the M_KEY and HW_ID information, as supplied by the SA, to issue encrypted product keys to each specific installation.
+Even though the keys used to encrypt each dataset are the same for individual data clients, they will be encrypted using the unique HW_ID and therefore cannot be transferred between other system installations from the same manufacturer.

 The scheme does not impede agents or distributors from providing data services to their customers.
 Agreements and structures to achieve this are outside the scope of this document.
-This document contains only the technical specifications to produce S63 compliant data services and systems.
+This document contains only the technical specifications to produce protected datasets compliant with this standard.

-Hydrographic Offices, Value Added Resellers and RENC organisations are examples of Data Servers.
+Hydrographic Offices, data producers, Value Added Resellers and RENC Organizations are examples of Data Servers.

 Data Clients

-Data Clients are the end users of ENC information and will receive protected information from the Data Servers.
-The Data Client’s software application (OEM System) is responsible for authenticating the digital signatures applied to the product files and decrypting the ENC information in compliance with the procedures defined in the scheme.
+Data Clients (DC) are the end users of datasets and will receive protected information from the Data Servers to access and use the datasets and services.
+The Data Client’s software application (OEM System) is responsible for authenticating the digital signatures applied to the product files and decrypting the dataset information in compliance with the procedures defined in the scheme.

 Navigators with ECDIS/ECS systems are examples of Data Clients.

-Original Equipment Manufacturers (OEM)
+Original Equipment Manufacturers

-OEMs subscribing to the IHO Data Protection Scheme must build a software application according to the specifications set out in this document and self-verify and validate it according to the terms mandated by the SA.
-The S-63 standard will establish test data for the verification and validation of OEM applications for various S-100 based product specifications when products become available.
+Original Equipment Manufacturers (OEMs) subscribing to the S-100 Data Protection Scheme must build a software application according to the specifications set out in this document and self-verify and validate it according to the terms mandated by the SA.
+This Part will establish test data for the verification and validation of OEM applications for various S-100 based product specifications when products become available.
 The SA will provide successful OEM applicants with their own unique manufacturer key and identification (M_KEY and M_ID).

 The manufacturer must provide a secure mechanism within their software systems for uniquely identifying each end user installation.
 The scheme requires each installation to have a unique hardware identifier (HW_ID).